 - Two interviews with Fred Martin, son of Henry and a state senator and administrator, one from 1979 in the Concrete Herald and another from 1959 in the Puget Sound Mail, which featured his remarks at the annual Historical Society picnic.

 - How upriver Skagit Catholics organized their own services in private homes and then built their own mission church, led by Katharine and Henry Martin of Illabot creek.
+This story will soon be changed to this address.
+If neither file connects, please email us.

 |